paulreece/polars_resources/polars_cheatsheet.md

 	1999
 ]
 ```
-Use `get_columns` if you would like to get all columns returned as Series
+Use `get_columns` if you would like to get all columns returned as an Array of Series
 ```Ruby
 df.get_columns
 ```